Benjamin Arthur Quarles: Background

 Quarles was born in Boston, Massachusetts, in 1904.
 His parents were Margaret (O'Brien), a homemaker, and Arthur Benedict Quarles, a subway porter.
 As a boy, Benjamin went to local public schools.

 In his twenties, Quarles enrolled at Shaw University, the first historically black college in the South, in Raleigh, North Carolina, and received his B.A. degree in 1931.
 He earned his M.A. degree from the University of Wisconsin–Madison in 1933, and Ph.D. from there in 1940.
 Initially he faced resistance for wanting to write Black history, but finally received support for his goal.
 He learned his writing style from Professor William B. Hesseltine.

 He returned to Shaw, working as an instructor of history (1935–39).
 He next taught at Dillard University (1939–1953) in New Orleans, Louisiana.
 There he became a full professor and also served as dean.
 His last appointment was as professor of history and chair of the department at Morgan State University, Baltimore, Maryland (1953–1974).
-At Morgan, Quarles reached near-legendary status as the long-time head of the History Department.
-He was a revered teacher and counselor, an intellectual and professional mentor for two generations of African-American scholars.
-Many of his books became required reading in the African-American history courses that were developed in American universities during the 1960s.
-This movement was inspired both by the civil rights movement and increasing scholarly interest in the history of minorities and women.
 After Quarles's official retirement in 1969, he was awarded professor emeritus status and kept teaching for several years.

 Quarles was an active member of many political and historical organizations, such as Project Advisory Committee on Black Congress Members, the committee to oversee the founding of the Amistad Center at Tulane University, the Department of the Army Historical Advisory Committee, and the American Council of Learned Societies.
 He was one of the few men in the profession who openly supported the founding of the Association of Black Women Historians.